rabbitmq/rabbitmq-website/site/oauth2-examples.md

 	- About Permissions
 	- About signing key required to configure RabbitMQ
 	- About rotating UAA signing key
-	- Understanding how an AMQP application access RabbitMQ using Oauth 2
-	- Client access via Spring and Spring Cloud Services using OAuth Client Credentials grant type
 	- Understanding Access tokens and how RabbitMQ uses it
 	- [Useful uaac commands](#deep-dive-useful-uaac-commands)